goioc/di/README.md

 }
 ```

+And just a reminder: you can't inject `Request` beans.

 ### Circular dependencies

 The problem with all IoC containers is that beans' interconnection may suffer from so-called circular dependencies.
 Consider this example: